WabukoWabuko/RDBMS/RDMSqueries.md

 # NONCLUSTERED INDEX
 - an index that does not determine the physical order of the data in a table, but instead provides a separate data structure for faster lookup of values in the specified columns.

-# INNER JOIN
-- returns only the rows from both tables that match the specified join condition.

-# LEFT JOIN
-- returns all the rows from the left table and the matching rows from the right table, or NULL if there is no match.

-# RIGHT JOIN
-- returns all the rows from the right table and the matching rows from the left table, or NULL if there is no match.

-# FULL OUTER JOIN
-- returns all the rows from both tables, along with NULL values for any rows that do not have a match in the other table.

-# SELF JOIN
-- a join where a table is joined with itself.